NCAR/cisl-cloud/docs/docs/how-to/build-docs.md

         css/
            extra.css # Contains extra sytling for the site. how-to/
-            build-docs.md # A how-to on building the documentation website images/
+        agile.md # A description of the teams current Agile practices and policies build-docs.md # A how-to on building the documentation website images/
             * # All custom images used in the site